tresabhi/bepaint/docs/index.md

-# 🎡 Theme Park
+# 🎡 Bepaint

 <!-- TODO: make the logo a combo of 🎡 and 🏞️ -->

 Quickly generate elegant themes with minimum code.
-We recommend using color scales by [Radix Colors](https://www.radix-ui.com/colors) since Theme Park follows the ["Understanding the Scales" guidelines](https://www.radix-ui.com/docs/colors/palette-composition/understanding-the-scale) from that very project.
+We recommend using color scales by [Radix Colors](https://www.radix-ui.com/colors) since Bepaint follows the ["Understanding the Scales" guidelines](https://www.radix-ui.com/docs/colors/palette-composition/understanding-the-scale) from that very project.

 # Quick Start